jenhausu/3rd-Party-Library-for-iOS/README.md

 * [JazzHands](https://github.com/IFTTT/JazzHands) : A simple keyframe-based animation framework for UIKit.
 Perfect for scrolling app intros.
 * [DKChainableAnimationKit](https://github.com/Draveness/DKChainableAnimationKit) : Easy to read and write chainable animations in Swift
 * [RubberBandEffect](https://github.com/Produkt/RubberBandEffect) : Recreating Apple’s rubber band effect in Swift
+* [SCViewShaker](https://github.com/rFlex/SCViewShaker) : A highly configurable UIView category for shaking a view with various shaking styles

 ## Effect
 * [Shimmer](https://github.com/facebook/Shimmer) : An easy way to add a simple, shimmering effect to any view in an iOS app.
 * [WZFlashButton](https://github.com/SatanWoo/WZFlashButton) : A button with flash-like effect
+* [Twinkle](https://github.com/piemonte/Twinkle) : a Swift and easy way to make elements in your iOS app twinkle

 ### Blur
 * [UIImage-BlurredFrame](https://github.com/Adrian2112/UIImage-BlurredFrame) : UIImage category that blurs an specified frame of a UIImage